 Simple way to determine, if you have 2.5mm or 3.5mm headset plug - try to connect it to either your computer audio jack, MP3 player or a smartphone.
 If it fits snug - it's 3.5mm plug, if it's loose - it's 2.5mm plug.

-Headset plug with microphone or without?
-How to tell if it is headset or headphone?
+Headset plug with a microphone or without?
+How to tell if it is a headset or headphone?